punktDe/vagrant-workshop/filesharing.md

 ### Practical considerations

 Vagrant does not create an `/etc/fstab` entry in the guest OS.
-Therefore each time you reboot the guest OS from within the shared folder will not be present.
+Therefore each time you reboot the guest OS from within the VM the shared folder will not be present.

 The mount is created dynamically at `vagrant up`.